Ikesters/ArcPro/src/scripts/Sql/README.txt

-Execute arcscripts_full.sql in your ArcEmu World Database.
+Execute arcscripts_full.sql in your ArcPro World Database.